-Your senior loved one qualifies for assisted living based on a recommendation from their doctor.
-Community staff and the family meet to determine a plan of care customized to your loved one's individual needs.
-If your loved one meets the criteria for assisted living, it is likely to be their best option, because its offerings can provide the appropriate amount of support for their health needs.
-Additionally.
+Your senior loved one qualifies for assisted living based

-the community would offer services like transportation, activities, nutritious meals, and safety, along with the freedom to make their own decisions and do what they enjoy.
+on a recommendation from their doctor.
+Community staff and the family meet to determine a plan of care family meet to determine a plan of care customized to your loved one's individual needs.
+If your parent meets the criteria for assisted living, it is likely to be their best option, because its offerings can provide the appropriate amount of support for their health needs.
+Additionally, the community would offer services like transportation, activities, nutritious meals, and safety, along with the freedom to make their own decisions and do what they enjoy.